Gehrmann Building, Level 8

-Nick Hammerman is joining the lab in April of 2018.
+Nick joined the lab in April of 2018.
 He is originally from the United States where he obtained his Bachelors in Marine Science at Roger Williams University and then completed his Masters in Biological Oceanography at the University of Puerto Rico, Department of Marine Sciences.
-His work mostly dealt with population genomics, phylogeography, as well as species interactions and diversity on both shallow and mesophotic reefs.
+His work mostly dealt with population genetics, coral/sponge species interactions and mesophotic reef ecology.

-Benthic composition and diversity, population genomics, mesophotic coral ecosystems, sponge/coral interactions, paleoecology
+Benthic composition and diversity, population genetics, mesophotic coral ecosystems, sponge/coral interactions, paleoecology.

 Current PhD Project